 Mr. Rivera agreed with the Bureau’s finding on allegation 2 and struggled with allegation 3 finding of exonerated since the Office did not need to use the pepper spray against the Appellant and his girlfriend

-Ms. Donegan agreed with Mr. Bissonnette and Mr. Young on how Officer A shouldn’t pepper sprayed the girlfriend.
+Ms. Donegan agreed with Mr. Bissonnette and Mr. Young on how Officer A shouldn’t have pepper sprayed the girlfriend.
 She struggled

-Mr. Denecke is also agreed with everyone else, but he proposed changing the finding to unproven.
+Mr. Denecke also agreed with everyone else, but he proposed changing the finding to unproven.
 He saw Officer A put his knee on the back of the Appellant but it wasn’t a knee strike

-Mr. Green is agreed with IA finding on allegation 2 leaning toward finding the sustained for the reason being the Officer used the pepper spray against the girlfriend.
-The Officer should’ve taken some time and assess the situation better
+Mr. Green agreed with IA finding on allegation 2, leaning toward finding the sustained for the reason being the Officer used the pepper spray against the girlfriend.
+The Officer should’ve taken some time to assess the situation better

 Ms. Tuller agreed with the Bureau finding on allegation 2 and she agreed with Mr. Young’s comments on allegation 3